Labour Market Information

 EXPECTATIONS ON RETURNING TO PRE-COVID STAFF AND REVENUE LEVELS

-When asked when they expect business to return to pre-COVID staffing and revenue levels, 22% of Surrey businesses indicated that they were now back to pre-pandemic levels and another 14% expected this to be the case within the first half of 2021.
-37% of respondents indicated that they do not expect to reach pre-pandemic levels of staffing and revenue until at least 2022, while another almost 2% indicated that they do not expect to ever reach the same levels.
+When asked when they expect business to return to pre-COVID staffing and revenue levels, 33% of Surrey businesses indicated that they were now back to pre-pandemic levels and another 30% expected this to be the case within the second half of 2021.
+One-third of respondents indicated that they do not expect to reach pre-pandemic levels of staffing and revenue until at least 2022, while another almost 2% indicated that they do not expect to ever reach the same levels.

-Of those who had responded to both the January 2021 survey and the October 2020 survey, 39% are feeling more optimistic than they were in October 2020, while 45% are feeling more pessimistic.
-16 percent of respondents to both surveys are feeling similarly to that in the Fall.
+Of those who had responded to both the January 2021 survey and the October 2020 survey, 23% are feeling more optimistic than they were in January 2021, while 20% are feeling more pessimistic.
+55% of respondents to both surveys are feeling similarly to when they last responded to the survey.

 Surrey Pulse Survey Reports